Warm-Ups for Runners

 This should be the last thing you include before a race, unless things are delayed, in which case performing a few strides to keep limber is a better option than standing around getting cold and stiffening up.

-The best type of warm up to do will vary according to factors such as temperature, time of day, your age, how many races you are running on the particular day (common with sprints and middle-distance track events), and most importantly the race distance.
+The best type of warm-up to do will vary according to factors such as temperature, time of day, your age, how many races you are running on the particular day (it is not uncommon to run two or more races at a track meet), and most importantly the race distance.

 Temperature

-Be careful to wear only what is necessary.
-On a cold day you will probably want to be wearing extra clothing as near as possible to the race start.
-On a hot day, don't wear clothes unnecessarily.
-If warming up in shorts and a vest is more comfortable then do that.
+Ensure that you only wear only what is necessary.
+On a cold day you will probably want keep on any extra (non-race) clothing as near as possible to the race start; on a hot day, don't wear extra clothes unnecessarily; there's nothing wrong with warming up in shorts and a singlet if that's what's comfortable.

 Time of Day

-It tends to be the case that athletes perform better later in the day after the body has naturally become more limber and the mind more alert.
+Athletes tend to perform better later in the day, when the body has naturally become more limber and the mind has become more alert.

-It also tends to be the case that harder training sessions take place in the evening whereas lots of distance races take place in the morning.
-For this reason it's important to learn how your body reacts at different times of day.
+Although longer road races tend to be scheduled for the morning, races can take place at any time of day, so it's important to learn how your body reacts at different times of day.

-The chances are that you will need more time to warm up in the morning than later in the day and need to begin a little more gently than usual.
-Do consider adding some walking and very slow jogging to the start of your warm up for early starts.
-And if your goal race is in the morning then practise warming up in the morning and discover exactly what you need to do to get ready.
+It's likely that you'll need more time to warm up in the morning than later on, and that you'll need to begin a little more gently than usual.
+Do consider adding some walking and very slow jogging to the start of your warm-up for early starts.
+And if your goal race is in the morning then it's especially important to practise warming up in the morning and discover exactly what you need to do to get ready.

 Age

 Older athletes generally find that they need more time than youngsters to prepare for the race.
-This tends to be realised through experience, so it's not something that you need to to worry about necessarily as long as your warm up is individualised.
+This generally happens gradually over time, so it's not something that you need to to worry about necessarily as long as your warm-up is individualied.

 Number of Races

 At track meetings it's not uncommon to run twice or more in the same day.
-Sprinters especially commonly double up over either 100m and 200m, or over 200m and 400m, and will usually run again as part of a relay.
+Sprinters in particular often double up over either 100m and 200m, or over 200m and 400m, and will usually run again as part of a relay.
 Middle distance runners often perform an 800m and a 1500m in the same day.
 At championships, it's not uncommon to have a mix of heats, semi-finals and finals on the same day.
-And then there is the fact that athletes often find themselves in unfamiliar races in order to score points for the team.
+And then there's the consideration that athletes often find themselves in unfamiliar races in order to score points for the team.

 Race Distance

-The best type of warm up will vary wildly depending on which race you're preparing for.
-Most marathoners will get away with a gentle jog and a few dynamic stretches, or even with no warm up at all.
-Marathon pace is not particularly demanding for short distances and it won't be a massive shock to the body to start running at marathon pace without any warm up at all.
+The best type of warm-up will vary wildly depending on which race you're preparing for.
+Most marathoners will get away with a gentle jog and a few dynamic stretches, or even with no warm-up at all.
+Marathon pace is not particularly demanding for short distances and it won't be a massive shock to the body to start running at marathon pace without any preparation.

-Strictly speaking it's not race distance, but race duration that we should consider when determining how best to warm up.
+It is race duration, rather than race distance, that is the most important thing to consider when determining how best to warm up.
 For example, somebody expecting to complete a half marathon in about three hours will warm up quite differently to an elite athlete expecting to run around the hour mark.

 As a general rule, the shorter the race distance, the longer you should spend warming up.